I didn’t go grain-free to lose weight. So I was surprised when I lost 3 kilos during my first week of eating grain-free.

 It’s going to embarrass me to say this, but the most notable difference after my first 4 months of eating grain-free was my waist circumference.

 Before going grain-free, my girth had grown to 92 centimetres.
 Way above the recommended healthy waist measurement for women (which is 80cm max in Australia.)

 By my fourth grain-free month, I lost weight slower but felt increasingly lighter and better.
 I didn’t exercise any more than usual, and I still hadn’t given up chocolate and other naughties.

 Still, my waist measurement went from 92cm to 88 centimetres.
 Not great, but a 4cm improvement all the same.
 Lowering lots of health risks for myself.

-I can honestly say that going grain-free was the key factor in kick-starting the weight loss that I’d been trying to achieve for four years.
+I can honestly say that going grain-free kick-started the weight loss that I’d been trying to achieve for four years.